 BIRMINGHAM, Ala.
-(AP) — The father of one of four black girls killed in a racist church bombing in 1963 was home after being granted an early release from prison, and he'll likely attend observances of the 50th anniversary of the attack next month, his lawyer said Friday.
+(AP) — The father of one of four black girls killed in a 1963 racist church bombing in Birmingham is home from prison after being granted an early release.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 A Town of Tonawanda restaurant owner has been arrested and charged with strangulation and assault.

 A house became engulfed in flames on Route 243, in Rushford, early Wednesday morning.

 Law enforcement agencies in El Paso County, Colorado have made an arrest in the hit-and-run death of a western New York native.

 Travel advisory for Southern Erie County.
 Travel ban in North Collins.
 Travelers advised to avoid I-90 between Exit 57 and Exit 61.
 More info: